GSA-TTS/FAC-transition-site/src/resources/compliance.md

 ## Compliance supplements

-These guides from the Office of Management and Budget are mean to help auditors complete the single audit process.
+These guides from the Office of Management and Budget are meant to help auditors complete the single audit process.